-An object may be deaccessioned from the Library through repatriation if it is of Native American origin and is claimed by a Native American tribe with standing under NAGPRA (Pub.
+An objectitem may be deaccessioned from the Library through repatriation if it is of Native American origin and is claimed by a Native American Tribe with standing under NAGPRA (Pub.
 L. 101-601§1, Nov.
 16, 1990, 104 Stat.
 3048; the NAGPRA Regulations 43 CFR Part 10, Dec.
 4, 1995 and all subsequent amendments and regulation updates); or other relevant laws (e.g., Wisconsin's Burial Sites Law, Wis.
 Stats.
 157.70).
 Section of this policy establishes procedures regarding review and response to repatriation requests.
-Once a repatriation request has been formally approved by the [insert responsible governing body here] and the [insert responsible person here], and the tribe or requesting party has been notified, the Library will initiate formal deaccession procedures prior to transfer and removal.
+Once a repatriation request has been formally approved by the Tribe or requesting party has been notified, the Library will initiate formal deaccession procedures prior to transfer and removal.